Daniel Craig’s ivory dinner jacket in Spectre

 The ivory dinner jacket is part of the black tie dress code, which means it should only be worn after 6 pm.
 A light jacket does not mean it is for daytime.
 The jacket follows the conventions of its black and midnight blue counterparts, and the only exception is that the ivory dinner jacket traditionally does not have silk facings.
 Silk facings on an ivory dinner jacket are typically the mark of the cheap rental, though Daniel Craig’s considerably expensive ivory Tom Ford dinner jacket in Spectre has grosgrain silk facings.
 It lacks the refined taste of Bond’s previous ivory dinner jackets.
 Whilst black and midnight blue dinner jackets have silk facings to primarily differentiate them from ordinary lounge jackets, the ivory dinner jacket does not need such a distinctive mark.
 White dinner jackets are always worn with black or midnight blue trousers that match.

 The ivory dinner jacket is strictly worn in warm weather.
-There’s no absolute consensus as to where the ivory dinner jacket should appropriately be worn, except it should never be worn in the British Isles and only in warm weather.
+There’s no absolute consensus as to where the ivory dinner jacket should appropriately be worn, except it should never be worn in the British Isles, never in large cities and only in warm weather.
 Bernhard Roetzel states in his book Gentleman: A Timeless Guide to Fashion, “The white tuxedo is worn at open-air evening parties and on cruises.”
 Roetzel’s statement suggests that if the weather is warm enough to be comfortable outdoors, the ivory dinner jacket is appropriate.

 The tropics are the most appropriate place for an ivory dinner jacket.
 Sean Connery wears his ivory dinner jacket in the Goldfinger pre-title sequence in an unknown country in Latin American, a tropical region.
 Connery again wears the ivory dinner jacket in Diamonds Are Forever in Las Vegas.
 Las Vegas in not in the tropics, but the ivory dinner jacket is well-suited for its hot desert climate.
 The ivory dinner jacket is generally considered appropriate anywhere in the United States during the summer months, though some consider the northern states’ climate to not be right at any time of year for it.